VSadov/VSadov.github.io/_posts/2017-02-11-tuples_conversions.md

 C1 --- [implicit user defined op.] ---> (int, int) --- [implicit tuple conv.] ---> (long, long)
 ```

-A curious part is that tuple conversions are standard conversions regardless whether the underlying conversions are standard or not.
+A curious part is that tuple conversions are standard conversions regardless whether their underlying conversions are standard or not.
 The underlying conversions could even themselves be user defined conversions.
 This is a case where the conversion classification is _not_ "distributed" to the underlying conversions.
 Turns out that for the purpose of limiting the search space, such requirement is unnecessary. - at the top we still have a chain of conversions no longer than 2, and underlying element conversions, even if user-defined, cannot nest indefinitely, because tuples cannot nest indefinitely.

 It does, however, allow for some interesting scenarios.